raghavvs/raghavvs.github.io/_pages/about.md

 The thing I enjoy the most is understanding the connection between various layers of abstraction.

-My favorite book for the year 2023 - The Book of Why by *Dana Mackenzie and Judea Pearl*

 Some of my to re-read list:
 * The Beginning of Infinity by *David Deutsch*
 * The Information: A History, a Theory, a Flood by *James Gleick*